Resting When Your Body Is Tired But Your Mind Isn’t.

 Despite the name, there’s nothing complicated or spiritual about it.
 No poses.
 No effort.
 You lie down and listen.
 That’s it.

-If you ever saw this face next to you on a plane, breathing in a slow, steady rhythm - that was me doing NSDR.
+If you ever saw this face next to you on a plane, breathing in a calm yet weird way - that was me resting, efficiently

 For me, it felt like giving my body permission to stop holding everything together for a while.
 The guidance moves your attention through the body, the breath, and sensations.
 You don’t have to concentrate.
 You don’t have to quiet your mind.
 Thoughts come and go.
 Sometimes you fall asleep.
 Sometimes you stay awake the whole time.
-Both happen to me.
+Both work.

 Flying keeps the nervous system in a constant state of readiness.
 Even off duty, the body doesn’t always know that it’s safe to let go.
-Practices like NSDR help signal that safety: heart rate slows, muscles relax, and breathing deepens.
-The body gets a break from being “on.”
+NSDR-type practices are designed to move the nervous system out of sympathetic “alert mode” and into parasympathetic “rest-and-digest” mode, the state linked to recovery.

-Breathing plays a role in this, too.
-When sleep isn’t happening, I often bring my attention to the breath.
-Nothing fancy.
+When sleep isn’t happening, I also come back to the simplest thing: breathing.
 A slow inhale through the nose, and a slightly longer exhale through the mouth.
-That longer exhale tells the body there’s no emergency.
-No need to stay alert.
-No threat to prepare for.
+That longer exhale quietly tells the body there’s no emergency, nothing to prepare for.

 Rest can happen in hotel rooms, on layovers, between duties, or even during the day when you’re exhausted but can’t sleep.
 I often use it when I am deadheading or positioning for a duty.